 Not sure what interview questions to ask sales candidates?
 Check out these ten to find out if you have a champion or not.

-Ask a sales candidate in a job interview, “What’s your greatest strength?” and you may get an answer that sounds like a line from your job description.
-The key to getting good information about your candidate is to ask good questions.
-That way, your confidence interviewing sales candidates goes up.
+Asking sales candidates in job interviews, “What’s your greatest strength?” may get you an answer that sounds like a line from your job description.
+The key to getting good information about your candidate is to ask good sales focused questions.
+That way, your confidence when interviewing goes up.

 Here are 10 great questions to include in your interview process for sales candidates: